 Over the last decade, we have seen far too many data breaches put consumer information at risk.
 That most recent debacle was the Equifax data breach of 2017, which released the sensitive personal information of up to 143 million Americans to hackers and thieves.

-According to Equifax, the breach lasted from mid-May through July of last year.
+According to Equifax, the breach lasted for 4 months.
 During that time, hackers accessed Social Security numbers, birth dates, addresses, and even driver’s license numbers in some cases.
 They also stole approximately 209,000 credit card numbers and important documents with identifying information from 182,000 people.

 If that’s not enough to make you worry about identity theft, perhaps nothing will.
 Fortunately, there is something you can do to protect your personal information, credit information, and identity from hackers.
 You can freeze your credit, and thanks to a new law, doing so is free.